 Like other black and queer histories, the presented visual narratives of black trans men tend not to reflect a myriad of experiences and complex, nuanced representations.
 In the arts and mainstream/popular culture, there remains a problematic and oppressive marginalisation of black trans voices and lived experiences.
-Against this background, Ajamu produced Ecce Homo [Behold The Man], a series of portraits representing and celebrating black trans men from all walks of life on their own terms.
+Against this background, the Ecce Homo series represents and celebrates black trans men from all walks of life on their own terms.

 Ajamu is an acclaimed fine art studio-based, darkroom-led photographic artist and archive curator.
 For more than 30 years he has been at the forefront of genderqueer photography, challenging dominant ideas around masculinity, gender, sexuality and representation of black LGBTQ+ people in the United Kingdom.
 His work, theoretical provocations, and aesthetics unapologetically celebrate black queer bodies, the erotic, sex, desire, and the politics of pleasure.
 His black and white images also pose the imagination, fiction, and play in opposition to the constant framing of black queer bodies and nuanced lived experiences within a sociological framework.

 Autograph has worked with Ajamu since the early 1990s, including on his 2023 exhibition The Patron Saint of Darkrooms in which the new Ecce Homo series is being exhibited for the first time.

 Ajamu (1963, Huddersfield, UK) is a photographic artist, scholar, archive curator and radical sex activist best known for his imagery that challenges dominant ideas around black masculinity, gender, sexuality, and representation of black LGBTQ people in the United Kingdom.